-- 1. In accordance with the Work Health and Safety Regulation 2011, a person conducting a business or untertaking (PCBU)the owner of the building must display a notice in a prominent place in the building, stating that there is an ARR completed for the building, and where it can be inspected. - The AR (Asbestos Report and Register) is updated to indicate any works undertaken 2. on ACM (Asbestos Containing Material) in the space provided on the attached inspection register results. - If the Asbestos Inspection identified that asbestos material is present within the building, 3. under legislation, you are required to implement an Asbestos Management Plan and an annual reaudit of that material is required until all asbestos materials have been removed from the premises.
-Contact GAA to arrange a re-inspection of all ACM to confirm its current condition, as per the requirements of the Work Health and Safety Regulations. - Avoid damage and abrasion of any ACM.
-4. - 5.
+- In accordance with the Work Health and Safety Regulation 2011, a person conducting a business or untertaking (PCBU)the owner of the building must display a notice in a prominent place in the building, stating that there is an ARR completed for the building, and where it can be inspected. - 2.
+The AR (Asbestos Report and Register) is updated to indicate any works undertaken on ACM (Asbestos Containing Material) in the space provided on the attached inspection register results. - 3.
+If the Asbestos Inspection identified that asbestos material is present within the building, under legislation, you are required to implement an Asbestos Management Plan and an annual reaudit of that material is required until all asbestos materials have been removed from the premises.
+Contact GAA to arrange a re-inspection of all ACM to confirm its current condition, as per the requirements of the Work Health and Safety Regulations. - 4.
+Avoid damage and abrasion of any ACM. - 5.
 Monitor the condition of any ACM. - 6.
-Asbestos cement materials; i.e.: asbestos cement sheeting, asbestos cement piping, etc, should not be cut, sanded or broken as this will result in the release of asbestos fibres. - Asbestos cement materials and its edges should be fully sealed by way of paint or other product 7. to ensure asbestos fibres are not released.
-Any broken pieces with exposed edges should have those edges treated immediately. - 8.
-Asbestos cement materials must not be reused for any purpose. - Asbestos cement materials must not be cleaned by scrubbing or with a high-pressure water cleaner.
-9. - 10.
-Any loose asbestos material from broken asbestos cement materials that has been allowed to fall, must be cleaned by way of a vacuum cleaner for asbestos removal by a licensed asbestos report body.
-COPYRIGHT©: The Methodology, Design, Layout, Intellectual Property and Software upon which this report has been created, are strictly covered by copyright and may not be copied, or distributed for any purpose for which it was not intended without written permission of Global Asbestos Audit removalist.
+Asbestos cement materials; i.e.: asbestos cement sheeting, asbestos cement piping, etc, should not be cut, sanded or broken as this will result in the release of asbestos fibres. - 7.
+Asbestos cement materials and its edges should be fully sealed by way of paint or other product to ensure asbestos fibres are not released.
+Any broken pieces with exposed edges should have those edges treated immediately. - Asbestos cement materials must not be reused for any purpose. - 9.
+Asbestos cement materials must not be cleaned by scrubbing or with a high-pressure water cleaner. - 10.
+Any loose asbestos material from broken asbestos cement materials that has been allowed to fall, must be cleaned by way of a vacuum cleaner for asbestos removal by a licensed asbestos removalist.